| The Cicely Osmond Collection provides a detailed

 examples of children's own work in the form of wall newspapers

+and posters.
 The collection includes a host of Soviet realia collected by

 Cicely Osmond from the 1930s onwards - tourist brochures, menus,